-The Pivot tracks pump starts, elapsed run times, and other system data.
-A programmed USB stick is required to extract this information from the panel.
-Format a USB thumb-drive as FAT32, create a new .txt file named "PivotConfig.txt", and write the phrase "ReadConfiguration" into the file.
+The Pivot Pro tracks pump starts, elapsed run times, and other system data.
+This data is accessible for review using the LCD screen.
+Additionally, a programmed USB stick can be used to extract this information from the panel.
+To extract system information using a USB stick: Format a USB thumbdrive as FAT32, create a new .txt file named "PivotConfig.txt", and write the phrase "ReadConfiguration" into the file.
 Insert the thumb-drive into the USB slot located near the bottom right side of the user interface bracket.
-The Pivot panel will automatically read the drive and create a new file named "FirmwareUpdateResults.txt" which will contain the system data.
+The Pivot Pro Panel will automatically read the drive and create a new file named "FirmwareUpdateResults.txt" which will contain the system data.
 All counter values are reported first behind the phrase 'NonvolatileVariables'.
+If a "FirmwareUpdateResults.txt" file already exists on the drive, the new system data will be written into the file below any existing data.